-Without taking into account any other changes in net tangible book value after June 30, 2020, other than to give effect to the sale of the ADSs offered in this offering at the assumed initial public offering price of US\$ per ADS, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been approximately US\$ million, or US\$ per ordinary share and US\$ per ADS.
+Without taking into account any other changes in net tangible book value after June 30, 2020, other than to give effect to (i) the sale of the ADSs offered in this offering at the assumed initial public offering price of US\$ per ADS, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, and (ii) the capital reduction of RMB195,000,000 approved by our board of directors on August 28, 2020, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been approximately US\$ million, or US\$ per ordinary share and US\$ per ADS.
 This represents an immediate increase in net tangible book value of US\$ per ordinary share and US\$ per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$ per ordinary share and US\$ per ADS to investors purchasing ADSs in this offering.
 The following table illustrates such dilution:

-Per Ordinary y Share Per ADS US\$) Assumed initial public offering price per ordinary share \$ \$ Net tangible book value as per ordinary share of June 30, 2020 \$ \$ Pro forma as adjusted net tangible book value per ordinary share after giving effect to this offering \$ \$ Amount of dilution in net tangible book value per ordinary share to new investors in this offering \$ \$
+Per Ordinary y Share Per ADS ( US\$) Assumed initial public offering price per ordinary share \$ \$ Net tangible book value as per ordinary share of June 30, 2020 \$ \$ Pro forma as adjusted net tangible book value per ordinary share after giving effect to this offering \$ \$ Amount of dilution in net tangible book value per ordinary share to new investors in this offering \$ \$